moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ### Substrate Template {: #substrate-template }

-The [Substrate template](/builders/build/templates/overview/#baseline-appchain-template){target=\_blank} includes all of the necessary configurations for seamless integration with Tanssi and the Polkadot ecosystem.
-It can be used as the baseline specification to build a custom Appchain that is both Polkadot and Tanssi compatible.
+The [Substrate template](/builders/build/templates/overview/#baseline-appchain-template){target=\_blank} includes all the configurations for seamless integration with Tanssi and the Polkadot ecosystem.
+It can be used as the baseline specification to build a custom Appchain that is compatible with both Polkadot and Tanssi.

 To get started, make sure the **Substrate** template is selected from the left-side menu.
 Then take the following steps: